What is Globe Valve?

 - Obstructions and discontinuities in the flow path lead to a high head loss.

 - In a large high-pressure line, pulsations and impacts can damage internal trim parts.

-- Large valve require considerable power to open and create noise while in operation.
+- A large valve require considerable power to open and create noise while in operation.

 - It is heavier than other valves of the same pressure rating.